 of the Algorithm frame, you can further customize

 the algorithm specified.
-The options available will depend upon the
+The options available depend upon the algorithm

-algorithm and settings that have already been selected in the dialog
+and settings that have already been selected in the dialog box.
+In

 When you have achieved the desired filter response through design iterations and analysis using the Filter Visualization Tool, apply the filter to the input data.
 Again, this step is never automatically performed for you by the software.
 To filter your data, you must explicitly execute this step.
-In the Filter Visualization Tool, click OK and DSP System Toolbox software creates the filter object with the name specified in the Save variable as field and exports it to the MATLAB workspace.
+In the Bandpass Design dialog box, click OK and the Signal Processing Toolbox software creates the filter coefficients and exports it to the MATLAB workspace.